LGDiMaggio/LGDiMaggio/README.md

 # Hello, I'm Luigi Di Maggio 👋

-- I am Research Assistant at the Department of Mechanical and Aerospace Engineering of Politecnico di Torino.
+- I am Assistant Professor at the Department of Mechanical and Aerospace Engineering of Politecnico di Torino.

 - I am a Mechanical Engineer with PhD on Artificial Intelligence applied to machine fault diagnosis.

-My PhD in few words:
+My PhD and postodoctoral research in few words:
 - rotating machinery vibration testing.
 - cycleGANs for synthetic data generation.
 - Transfer Learning to transfer knowledge from sound recognition CNNs to bearing fault detection.